meldontaragon/cdw-unit-cell-generator/README.md

 libraries so it should suffice to pass the include and source directories (./src and ./inc).

-Currently I have used this on Ubuntu 16.04, and CentOS 6.6, .
+Currently I have used this on Ubuntu 16.04, Ubuntu 18.04, Ubuntu 16.04, and CentOS 6.6, CentOS 7, and ArchLinux.

 Dependencies (with earliest tested version):